latchbio/latch/docs/source/snakemake/tutorial.md

 ## Step 3: Define Workflow Environment

-In order to execute Snakemake workflows in a cloud environment, we must define a single Docker container to run each task in.
-This container must contain both the runtime dependencies for the Snakemake tasks as well as Latch specific dependencies (such as the Latch SDK).
+To execute Snakemake workflows in a cloud environment, we must define a single Docker container to run each task in.
+This container must contain both the runtime dependencies for the Snakemake tasks and Latch-specific dependencies (such as the Latch SDK).
 To learn more about managing task dependencies, read about [Environments](./environments.md).

 Fortunately, the Latch SDK provides a convenient command to generate a Dockerfile with the required Latch dependencies.
 Run the following in your workflow directory: